 In pop culture, trusts are portrayed as being for the extremely wealthy.
 However, you don’t need to be part of the 1% to benefit from this estate planning tool.

-At Quraishi Law Firm & Wealth Management, we encourage many of our clients to utilize living trusts as part of a comprehensive estate planning strategy.
+At Quraishi Law Firm & Wealth Management, our living trust attorneys encourage many of our clients to utilize living trusts as part of a comprehensive estate planning strategy.
 A living trust is a trust created during the lifetime of the grantor, who is the person establishing the trust.
 A living trust can also be referred to as an inter vivos trust.

 Benefits of Creating a Living Trust